VictorGoic0/The-Gauntlets-Designer/memory-bank/systemPatterns.md

 ## Architecture Overview

 CollabCanvas follows a client-side state management pattern with real-time synchronization via Firebase.
 The application uses React Context for state management, Konva.js for canvas rendering, and Firebase for backend services.
+A new FastAPI backend (Python) handles AI agent operations with OpenAI integration.

 ## Key Technical Decisions